Design & Layout of Your New Kitchen

 Don’t forget to consider doors, windows, wall space, boilers, stop cocks and ceiling height.
 These may limit where you can and can not install cabinets and appliances.

 Think about the corners of your room.
-Corner cabinets are available but unless you include pull-out shelves or a bi-fold door, they are often difficult to get to and are therefore perfect for items you do not use on a regular basis ( like that spiraliser you’ve bought and only used once).
+Corner cabinets are available but unless you include pull-out shelves or a bi-fold door, they are often difficult to get to.
+Therefore they are perfect for items you do not use on a regular basis (like that spiraliser you’ve bought and only used once).

 If you love the idea of a big American-style fridge, welsh dresser or breakfast bar, draw it to scale to make sure it will fit.